Skip to content

 Waterloo Village History in a nutshell:.
 Source: Mr. Locah History Project.

-4 thoughts on “ROADTRIP: Waterloo Village Concept Post COVID-19 Might Work”
+4 thoughts on “ROADTRIP: Historic Waterloo Village Concept Works”

 1. My wife and I went to the Blues Picnic on July 4, 1977.
 We sat in the tent where Muddy Waters played just a few feet from him.
 All the other blues artists were great as well.
 If that were not enough, we drove directly from the picnic to Madison Square Garden in the city for that evening’s Pink Floyd ‘Animals’ concert.
 We won the Floyd tickets on a WNEW-FM ticket giveaway call in.
 I wish I still had the stamina to do that and the luck to keep winning tickets.
 But I still have my wife so all still remains quite well indeed!👍